jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 ![DevOps Services auto deploy page](/tutorials/jazzeditor/images/jh-auto-deploy.png)

-**Tip:** If you're curious, the **ADVANCED** option enables you to add a build step, which is useful for Java applications, and to control additional deployment options.
+**Tip:** With the **ADVANCED** option, you can add a build step, which is useful for Java applications.
+You can also control additional deployment options.
 However, those options are more advanced than this basic workflow.

-Notice the warning message on this page about outgoing changes.
-These are project files that are created when you created your Git repository project.
+Notice the warning message about outgoing changes.
+The outgoing files are project files that are created when you create a Git repository project.
 You'll check in those files later in this tutorial.

 To change the deployment settings, you click **CONFIGURE**.
 To manage your application in